David-Barnes-Data-Imaginations/SentimentSuite/README.md

        uvicorn SentimentSuite:app --reload --port 8000
        ```

-4. Upload your data.
+4. Upload your data at .
 Navigate to `http://localhost:8000/dashboard-all` and upload a CSV file with an utterance column
 - I've added two examples you can use, the utterances of 'Delamain' from 'Cyberpunk 2077').
 - I've added the 'go-to' Psychology transcript of Carl and Gloria though i need to have my smolagent tidy it for me to the correct CSV format
 5. Choose the model you wish to use (e.g., ModernBERT, BART, or Nous‑Hermes).